-If you're interested in trying Japanese sweet potatoes with a sweet Japanese seasoning, give Satsumaimo no Amani a try.
-It's a classic Japanese fall side dish and a perfect choice when you're in the mood for something sweet.
+If you are interested in trying Japanese sweet potatoes with a sweet flavor, Satsumaimo no Amani is a great choice.
+It is a classic Japanese side dish and a perfect option when you are in the mood for something sweet.

 Jump to: